How To Choose A Dog Jacket

 How To Measure For A Dog Coat

-Make sure she’s standing; take the circumference of her neck and her girth at the widest point of her chest.
-Then run the tape measure from her collar to the base of her tail.
-Knowing her weight is also helpful.
+Make sure your dog is standing; take the circumference of the neck and the widest point of the chest.
+Then run the tape measure from the collar to the base of the tail.
+Knowing the dog's weight is also helpful.
 This information will help guide you when you select a jacket for your dog, but you’ll also need to see it on her to know if it’s a good fit.

 A properly fitted dog jacket should cover her neck and belly if it is a full-coverage style (make an allowance for a male dog).
 The fit should be snug but not tight, and the jacket should reach to the base of her tail.
 An easy-on, easy-off design is best—avoid a tight jacket you must pull over her head, or any design that is a struggle to get on.
-When she is wearing her jacket your dog should enjoy freedom of movement at the armpits and around the neck, and be able to do her doings without much ado.
+When she is wearing her jacket your dog should enjoy freedom of movement at the armpits and around the neck, and be able to move freely.

 Dog Fashion Sense